 Additionally, we’ll also discuss some examples of hard forks that have happened, such as Bitcoin Cash and Ethereum Classic.

 Essentially, a hard fork splits a blockchain into two, with a change in the blockchain’s code, meaning there are now two versions.

 A hard fork creates two versions of the blockchain which are not compatible with each other.
 This means that nodes running on the new version of the blockchain will not recognize transactions being made on the old version and vice-versa.
 All nodes on the blockchain must agree to the change for the hard fork to happen.

 Why Hard Forks Happen?

-Generally, blockchain hard forks occur as a way to meet the needs of the community using/mining a particular cryptocurrency.
-They may be necessary because of faults on the older version of the software, to add new functionalities, or because of disagreements among the cryptocurrency’s community over the direction that the cryptocurrency is headed.
+Generally, blockchain hard forks occur to meet the community’s needs using/mining a particular cryptocurrency.
+They may be necessary because of faults in the older version of the software, adding new functionalities, or disagreements among the cryptocurrency community over the cryptocurrency’s direction.

 Indeed, at the time of writing, many in the world of crypto are looking forward to the long-awaited Beacon Chain Ethereum 2.0 hard fork, which is set to deliver several upgrades to Ethereum 2.0, such as giving nodes the capability to run on mobile devices.

 On the other hand, hard forks can also be a part of the promotion campaign to attract a new cryptocurrency.
 For example, everyone who owned Bitcoin in October 2017, were eligible to bag the same amount in Bitcoin Gold in the way of an An airdrop is a marketing stunt, in which tokens or coins are sent out to blockchain wallets.
 Most commonly, it is done ....
 This was to mark the Bitcoin Gold hard fork.